martinmf-dev/Realized_Volatility_Prediction_-erdos_deeplearning-/README.md

 Practicing pytorch and pandas (with sql lik querying logic) is one of the key goals of this project.

 ## Necessary packages
-The following are absolutely necessary python packages needed for this project (extreme common packages like sys, os, numpy, and so on will not be listed) (fill in):
+The following are absolutely necessary python packages needed for this project (extreme common packages like sys, os, numpy, and so on will not be listed):
 * kaggle (for downloading raw data)
 * pandas (for data extraction and transformation)
 * pytorch (for data loading, model creation, and training; Depending on your GPU hardware, the detailed set up of pytorch, cuda, and (or) rocm might alter greatly)